-1.Feb 25, 2013: Mr. Yogi Hsuan, Chairman of Meridigen and the son of the Emeritus Vice Chairman of UMC (United Microelectronics Corp.), John Hsuan announced today that Meridigen has licensed in the Anti-CD3 Collabody (an anti-CD3 collagen scaffold antibody) from Industrial Technology and Research Institute (ITRI).
+1.Feb 25, 2013: Mr. Yogi Hsuan, General Manager of Meridigen and the son of the Emeritus Vice Chairman of UMC (United Microelectronics Corp.), John Hsuan announced today that Meridigen has licensed in the Anti-CD3 Collabody (an anti-CD3 collagen scaffold antibody) from Industrial Technology and Research Institute (ITRI).
 The total licensing fee would be amounted to over US$3,000,000 with milestone payments over several years.

 The Anti-CD3 Collabody is a product derived from a novel platform technology developed by ITRI scientists to target at autoimmune related disorders such as rheumatoid arthritis, multiple sclerosis, or lupus.